marinova-teddy/Ciphers/README.md

 - other symbols -> other symbols

 ## Transposition Cipher
-Written in JS
+Written in JavaScript
-Testing code also in JS
+Testing code also in JavaScript

+## Affine Cipher
+Written in C#
+- Multiplicative cipher
+- Caesar cipher